 I put it to you, that as you have placed yourself in the public eye like some sort of expert in the matter of HiFi and audiophile.
 I think it a bit late that you are falling back on a poor response “I have no position”.
 You are precisely the type of authority that I would defer to.
 You have placed yourself in the public eye.
 You have reported on MQA over the years.
 If it is not you that I should defer to, then who else may I go to please?

-I write: I have reported many sides of the [MQA] story – for and against [and many times].
-But at the end of 2019, I find myself so tired of audiophiles who wanna squabble all day long on forums and on Facebook that I’ve taken a ‘no position’ position.
-I’m more interested in attracting newcomers to the audio world who, were they to see online squabbling, would run away and do something else.
+I write: As you point out, I have reported many sides of the [MQA] story – for and against [and many times].
+But at the end of 2019, I find myself so tired of audiophiles who get crabby on forums and on Facebook; who see the world as black and white; who indulge in conspiracy theories – by their very nature unproven – that I must be the recipient of a brown envelope full of cash to present something that they so vehemently disagree with; or who choose to ignore the anti-MQA commentary that we have consistently run.
+I’m more interested than ever in attracting newcomers to the audio world who, were they to see online squabbling, would run a mile to do something else.

 And why should you need to defer to anyone?
 You can get an AudioQuest DragonFly Black for €99 and a free trial for Qobuz and Tidal — then you can listen for yourself [and make up your own mind].

 Patrick writes: I am sorry to hear that you have had such a rough time with Forums/FB and feeling you have to defend your opinion.
 Having said that, you are still entitled to your opinion and you should not let other people dictate and control how you express yourself.
 Once having expressed an opinion based on your own observations, then there is no need to defend it in Forums and especially not on FB, a generally terrible pace for any conversation.